 Establishing VBMC Chapters

 Members wishing to create and establish Chapters within VBMC must first submit directly to Veteran Bikers MC Headquarters (Aaron Edison) in writing their Request for Chapter Approval.
 Included in this request should be the prospective Chapters Organizational Plan consisting of Chapter Bylaws and Chain of Command listing Elected Officer Positions and Titles along with the names of those persons holding key positions.
 Each Individual Chapters Bylaws and Organizational Chain of Command should be inclusive and in line with VBMC Headquarters guidelines listed above in sections A through D of the VBMC Constitution and Bylaws.
 (THE EASIEST WAY TO DO THIS IS TO SIMPLY COPY HEADQUARTERS CONSTITUTION AND BY-LAWS VERBATIM AND SUBMIT).
-In order to establish a new Chapter a minimum of four (4) members (two of which must be a veterans) is required to fill Chapter officer positions of President, Vice President , Secretary, Treasurer, and if there is a Sergeant-at-arms (must all be veterans).
+In order to establish a new Chapter a minimum of four (4) members (which must be veterans) is required to fill Chapter officer positions of President, Vice President , Secretary, Treasurer, and if there is a Sergeant-at-arms (must all be veterans).
 All proposed Chapter Officers must be a member of VBMC for at least one year, completed the Expectation of Membership/Probate, Be a Full Patch Member in good standing.

 Once approved by Veteran Bikers MC Headquarters the new Chapter will be issued a three digit Chapter NUMBER (#) and copy of the Veteran Bikers MC Charter authorizing the Chapters Rights and Privileges.
 Each Chapter will be required to pay an annual nonrefundable Chapter Fee to Veteran Bikers MC Headquarters in the amount of $100.00.
 The initial payment of these fees will be required at the time the Request for Chapter Approval is submitted.
 Afterwards, these annual Chapter fees will be required to be paid directly to Veteran Bikers MC Headquarters during the month of January of each year.
 Failure to comply will result in the revoking of the Chapters Charter until fees are paid in full.
 These fees can be raised in any legal manner established and recorded in the VBMC and Chapters Bylaws (i.e. Poker Runs and other events hosted by the Chapter, Chapter member donations etc).